Welcome to the home page of the signature event for West Plains, Missouri – The Old Time Music, Ozark Heritage Festival.

 to who knows what you’ll get when you get Ozark folks together.

-This year’s new activities include a demonstration of Missouri Fox Trotter Horses, an Interpretative Bike Ride, and our first-ever sanctioned Turkey-Calling Competition!
+2013′s new activities included a demonstration of Missouri Fox Trotter Horses, an Interpretative Bike Ride, and our first-ever sanctioned Turkey-Calling Competition!
 See the Events and Demonstrators page for updates as confirmations come in.

 Inside the air conditioned comfort of the West Plains Civic Center you can enjoy various workshops and jammin’ sessions.
 All featuring outstanding local and regional artists representing the musical traditions of the Ozarks.